wasabi315/aegle/README.md

 ### Preparation

-1. Start PostgreSQL.
+1. Start PostgreSQL and keep it running while using Aegle.

    ```sh
    nix run .#service
    ```

-   Keep this process running while using Aegle.

-2. In another shell, set the connection settings.
+2. Set the connection settings in another shell.

    ```sh
    export DATABASE_URL="postgresql://$USER@127.0.0.1:5432/aegle"
    ```

-   The web server also needs a port:
+   For the web server:

    ```sh
    export PORT=8080
    ```

 3. Generate Agda HTML.
-Aegle serves generated Agda HTML files, but it does not generate them by itself.
+Aegle serves HTML files but does not generate them.
-   For the bundled agda-stdlib, generate `Everything.agda`, then generate HTML for it.
+   For the bundled agda-stdlib:

    ```sh
    cd vendor/agda-stdlib